keuperj/keuper-labs/index.md

   link="members/margret.html"
   title="Margret Keuper"
   subtitle="University Siegen + MPI Saarbrücken"
-  description="Margret Keuper is Professor for Visual Computing at the University Siegen and head of the *Robust Visual Learning Group* at MPI Saarbrücken.
-Her research interests are ..." style="large"
+  description="Margret is Professor for Visual Computing at the University Siegen and head of the *Robust Visual Learning Group* at MPI Saarbrücken." style="large"
 %}
 {%